alcatraz/Alcatraz/README.md

 Alcatraz requires Xcode Command Line Tools, which can be installed in Xcode via `Preferences > Downloads`.

+## Requirements

+Alcatraz for Xcode 5 only supports OS X 10.9+.

 ## Usage

 Select `Package Manager` from the `Window` menu, then check or uncheck packages to install or remove them.
 You'll need to restart Xcode after installing plugins or templates.
 Installed plugins are checked and updated each time Alcatraz is launched.